The LAGRANT Foundation is now accepting applications from US students to apply for its scholarship program for the academic year 2020/21.

 - Must have at least one year to complete his/her degree from the time the opportunities are awarded in May 2020

-- Recipients MUST be available to participate in the program activities from May 17-20, 2020.
-If chosen, the applicant MUST attend TLF’s scholarship activities to receive the program.
+- Recipients MUST be available to participate in the scholarship activities from May 17-20, 2020.
+If chosen, the applicant MUST attend TLF’s scholarship activities to receive the scholarship.
 The applicant must make a one-year commitment to maintain contact with TLF to receive professional guidance and academic support.

 How to Apply